Prophet's Mosque: Architecture

 The modern-day mosque is situated on a rectangular plot and is two stories tall.
 The Ottoman prayer hall, which is the oldest part of the mosque, lies towards the south.
 It has a flat paved roof topped with 27 sliding domes on square bases.
 Holes pierced into the base of each dome illuminate the interior when the domes are closed.
 The sliding roof is closed during the afternoon prayer (Dhuhr) to protect the visitors.
 When the domes slide out on metal tracks to shade areas of the roof, they create light wells for the prayer hall.
 At these times, the courtyard of the Ottoman mosque is also shaded with umbrellas affixed to freestanding columns.
 The roof is accessed by stairs and escalators.
 The paved area around the mosque is also used for prayer, equipped with umbrella tents.
 The sliding domes and retractable umbrella-like canopies were designed by the German Muslim architect Mahmoud Bodo Rasch, his firm SL Rasch GmbH, and Buro Happold.

 The Green Dome

-The chamber adjacent to the Rawdah holds the tombs of Muhammad and two of his his companions and father-in-laws, Abu Bakr and Umar.
+The chamber adjacent to the Rawdah holds the tombs of Muhammad and two of his companions and fathers-in-law, Abu Bakr and Umar.
 A fourth grave is reserved for ʿĪsā (Jesus), as Muslims believe that he will return and will be buried at the site.
 The site is covered by the Green Dome.
 It was constructed in 1817 CE during the reign of the Ottoman sultan Mahmud II and painted green in 1837 CE.

 The Rawdah

 Ar-Rawḍah ash-Sharīfah (ٱلرَّوْضَة ٱلشَّرِيْفَة) is an area between the minbar and the burial-chamber of Muhammad.
 It is regarded as one of the Riyāḍ al-Jannah (رِيَاض ٱلْجَنَّة).
 A green carpet was used to distinguish the area from the red carpet used in the rest of the mosque, though it is now also green.
-Considering visiting Madinah and performing the Ziyarah, Muhammad said:

-“Whoever visits me after my death is like he who had visited me during my life.”